THIS YEAR SO FAR

 2023 Leadership Changes

-Tyrone Porter portrait
+Texas Engineer Tyrone Porter

 Tyrone Porter, an accomplished imaging scientist, became the newest chair of the Department of Biomedical Engineering.